madeintandem/jsonb_accessor/README.md

 ## Dependencies

-- Ruby > 3.
-Lower versions are not tested.
-- ActiveRecord >= 6.1
+We actively test the following in CI, older versions may work but are not supported:

-- Postgres >= 9.4 (in order to use the [jsonb column type](http://www.postgresql.org/docs/9.4/static/datatype-json.html)).
+- Ruby >= 3.2 or JRuby 9.4
+- Rails >= 6.1
+- PostgreSQL >= 13

+JRuby isn't fully covered in the CI matrix due to errors, contributions to improve support are welcome!

 ## Development